undash-cop/udc-webstack2.0/SETUP.md

 If you encounter any issues:
 1. Check the troubleshooting section
-2. Review Netlify function logs
+2. Review worker logs: `npm run worker:tail`
-3. Check Cloudflare R2 logs
+3. Check Cloudflare dashboard
-4. Verify environment variables
+4. Verify all secrets are set correctly

 ---